PureStorage-OpenConnect/px-gitops/ci-cd-workflow/README.md

 ./deploy-event-source.sh
 ```
 ---
+## So far we have deployed

+* ArgoCD
+* Argo-Workflow
+* Argo-Events
+* Application (Java or Wordpress) using Argocd
+* Workflow Templates
+* Webhook's for application to trigger the worfklow templates or pipelines

+## Note:

-**Note: To deploy another application repeat the steps from Step No. 2**
+* To deploy another application repeat the steps from Step No. 2 and make you have deployed the git-server for that application